Health Equity Committee

 • Identify challenges and barriers that AHCCCS members have in accessing covered services.

-A Committee Chair Jakenna Lebsock, Assistant Director, Division of Health Care Services
+Committee Chair Jakenna Lebsock, Assistant Director, Division of Managed Care Services

-A Project Support Dr. Sara Selek, Chief Medical Officer
+Project Support Dr. Sara Salek, Chief Medical Officer

-A Project Manager Amy Putman, Project Manager, Office of the Director
+Project Manager Amy Putman, Project Administrator, Division of Public Policy & Strategic Planning

 Committee Members

-• Division of Business & Finance (DBF) - Vacant
+• Division of Business & Finance - Margaret Hackler

-• Division of Fee-For-Service Management (DFSM) - Leslie Short, Rachel Conley
+• Division of Fee-For-Service Management - Leslie Short, Rachel Conley

-• Division of Health Care Services (DHCS) - Alexandrea Ruth, Cameron Adams, Jane Otenyo, Julie Ambur, Lindsey Irelan, Min Ji Yi, Susan Podshadley
+• Division of Managed Care Services - Cameron Adams, Jane Otenyo, Lindsey Irelan, Min Ji Yi, Susan Podshadley, Vishal Etikala

-• Division of Member and Provider Services (DMPS) - Dareth Cox, Deidra Frisby, Robert Burke
+• Division of Member and Provider Services - Dareth Cox, Deidra Frisby, Jesse Pare, Tara Cochran

-• Information Services Division (ISD) - Amanda Spence, Anthony Flot, Michael Lipscomb, Owen Blackshaw
+• Information Services Division - Amanda Spence, Michael Lipscomb, Mike Sisson, Owen Blackshaw, Tara Finck

-• Office of Inspector General (OIG) - Robin Cole
+• Office of Inspector General - Robin Clancy

 Cam AdamsCameron ‘Cam’ Adams is the data coordinator for the AHCCCS Targeted Investments (TI) Program in the Office of the Director.
 He analyzes TI participation, claims, and PCP assignment data and regularly interacts with providers, plans, and SMEs to better understand results and identify opportunities for policy improvement.
 Cam is proud of his past work in ALTCS eligibility, HEA plus, and the AHCCCS administrative budget, looks forward to applying these experiences to promote health equity for AHCCCS members.